-The 2020 attainment 8 scores are not available yet for the full cohort.
+The 2021 attainment 8 scores are not available yet for the full cohort.
 This report will be updated when these results are available.

-- The 2019 attainment 8 average score is 17.2 - This is slightly improved from the figure in 2017 and 2018.
-These figures are not directly comparable with 2016 due to the change in English and maths GCSE - Sheffield CLA had a lower attainment 8 score than the national and regional comparator average in 2019
+- The 2020 attainment 8 average score is 20.0 - This is improved from the figure in 2018 and 2019. - Sheffield CLA had a lower attainment 8 score than the national and regional comparator average in 2020